theskysinha/theskysinha/README.md

 ---

 <h3>About me</h3>
 I am a sophmore currently studying in Bennett University.
-I have interest in App Development, particulary Android development but would love to get any experience in cross-platform development.
-Previously a website developer, so you can find out more about me on my website.
+I have interest in App Development, particulary Android but would love to get any experience in cross-platform technologies.
+Currently learning Flutter, with previous experience in Web dev, backend dev with Django and NodeJS.

 <h3>Socials</h3>
  - Email: akashsinha432003@gmail.com<br>